PremNath-Modadugu/online-booking/README.md

 # online-pizza
-A Pizza service webpage that takes order from the customers by showing different kinds of pizzas in menu which is developed by using HTML and CSS.
-By using JDBC driver connection this is made as a Dynamic Web Page.
+A Pizza service webpage that takes order from the customers by showing different kinds of pizzas and toppings in the menu which is developed by using HTML and CSS.
+This page is made as a Dynamic Web Page by using JDBC driver connection.